 Most adverts won’t tell you this, but sometimes, these companies put in big batteries in order to make up for a huge battery drainer they added to the specs.
 A good example is the Samsung Galaxy A02 with the MediaTek 6739 28nm processor.

 So do big batteries mean a longer life?
 Nope.
 A big battery only tells you how much capacity the battery has.
-How you choose to use your device is what determines its battery life.
+The hardware on board and how you choose to use your device is what determines its battery life.